ossec/ossec-docs/docs/manual/rootcheck/index.rst

 Checks that rootcheck preforms
 ------------------------------

 #.
-Read the rootkit_files.txt which contains a big database of rootkits and files
+Read the rootkit_files.txt which contains a database of rootkits and files commonly
    used by them.
 It will try to stats, fopen and opendir each specified file.
 We use all these system calls because some kernel-level rootkits hide files from some system calls.
 The more system calls we try, the better the detection.